Chovin/Dumb-Cogs/README.md

 ## Credits

 * The wonderful [PICO-8 software](https://pico8.com/) is made by Joseph White (zep)
-* I think one of the code_cleanup function in the PICO-8 cog is comes from a derivitive of the repl command from [RoboDanny](https://github.com/Rapptz/RoboDanny/blob/rewrite/cogs/admin.py#L97-L104).
+* I think the code_cleanup function in the PICO-8 cog is comes from a derivitive of the repl command from [RoboDanny](https://github.com/Rapptz/RoboDanny/blob/rewrite/cogs/admin.py#L97-L104).

 Copyright (c) 2024-present Chovin